Frequently Asked Questions

 Women’s Reproductive Mental Health – specifically addresses mental health issues related to the reproductive life stages and hormonal changes women experience.
 This includes conditions like perinatal depression, premenstrual dysphoric disorder (PMDD), postpartum depression, and mental health challenges during perimenopause and menopause.
 It encompasses the psychological impact of reproductive events such as menstruation, pregnancy, childbirth, and menopause.

-Treatment is provided for hormonal mood disorders affecting mental health, such as premenstrual dysphoric disorder (PMDD), postpartum anxiety and depression, and perimenopausal mood disturbances.
+Treatment is provided for hormonal mood disorders affecting mental health, including premenstrual dysphoric disorder (PMDD), postpartum anxiety and depression, and perimenopausal mood disturbances.

-However, hormonal therapy is not offered, and supplements or nutraceuticals are not prescribed to treat hormonal imbalances.
+However, hormonal therapy is not offered, and supplements or nutraceuticals are not prescribed specifically treat hormonal imbalances.
 Patients seeking hormonal treatment for medical management should consult their OB-GYN or endocrinologist.

-Nutraceuticals and supplements may be incorporated as part of a comprehensive mental health treatment plan to support mood, anxiety, and overall well-being but are not a replacement for medical hormone therapy.
+Nutraceuticals and supplements may be incorporated into a comprehensive mental health treatment plan to support mood, anxiety, and overall well-being, but are not a substitute for medical hormone therapy.

 Yes, mental health care is available for women experiencing postpartum mood and anxiety disorders (PMADs), including postpartum depression (PPD), postpartum anxiety (PPA), and other postpartum mood disturbances.
 Since care is provided exclusively via telehealth, services are primarily focused on postpartum mental health rather than during pregnancy.
 Women experiencing mood or anxiety symptoms during pregnancy are encouraged to consult their OB-GYN or a perinatal mental health specialist.